-Proposed Acquisition of Quantitative Medicine
+Acquisition of Quantitative Medicine

 On January 24, 2020, the Company announced that it has signed a letter of intent to acquire Quantitative Medicine ("QM").
 QM is a biomedical analytics and computational biology company that has developed a novel, computational drug discovery platform called CoRE.
 CoRE is designed to dramatically reduce the time, cost, and financial risk of discovering new therapeutic drugs by predicting the main effects of drugs on target molecules that mediate disease.
-Completion of the transaction, which is expected to be completed in the second quarter of 2020, is subject to the negotiation of a definitive agreement and other terms and conditions.
+The transaction was completed on July 1, 2020.
+See Note 13 - Subsequent events.